sfuosdev/SFU-RMP/README.md

 </div>
 <br />

-Chrome extension for SFU students to easily access prof rating from RateMyProfessor.com on SFU course registration pages (goSFU, mySchedule).
+Chrome extension for SFU students to provide access to prof rating from RateMyProfessor.com on SFU course registration pages (goSFU, mySchedule).

-First, the extension will create a loading page for collecting SFU course offerings and RMP rating info.
-This job may take a few minutes depending on your network availablity.
-Please do not close the window until the processing completes.

-After then, it will start to show professor rating in a tooltip on every professor name on goSFU and mySchedule.
-Hover your mouse on the highlighted professor names, then you'll find the abbreviated RMP rating info.
+This displays the professor ratings on every professor name appeared on goSFU and mySchedule.
+Hover your mouse on the professor names and the related RMP rating info.

-The extension runs updates for every new semester automatically.

 <div align="center">
   <img src="./images/screenshot1.png" width="400" height="280">